Fertilize in the spring to promote a healthy green lawn.

 A healthy grass should provide adequate nutritional needs.
-Lawns can obtain nutrients from mineral and organic material in the soil, from grass clippings back and from organic fertilizers.
+Lawns can obtain nutrients from mineral and organic material in the soil, from grass clippings back, and from organic fertilizers.

 How often should I fertilize?

-What month should I fertilize lawn?
+What month should I fertilize the lawn?

 Cool-season grasses, such as bluegrass and fescue, should be fertilized in late August or September.
-Warm-season grasses, such as Bermuda Zoysia, Centipede and St. Augustine, should be fertilized in March or April.
+Warm-season grasses, such as Bermuda Zoysia, Centipede, and St. Augustine, should be fertilized in March or April.

 How Weather Impacts Fertilizer Application

 It is crucial to keep fertilizers from being used during periods of droughts and heavy rainfall.
-Many fertilizers require several watering to soak into the soil therefore if applied in drought it could cause your lawn to burn or slow its growth.
+Many fertilizers require several watering to soak into the soil; therefore, if applied in drought, it could cause your lawn to burn or slow its growth.

 Debating the Use of Fertilizer

-How much fertilizer you need to plant in your lawn varies depending upon your organic fertilizer and low toxic lawn fertilizer practices.
+How much fertilizer you need to plant in your lawn varies depending upon your organic fertilizer and low-toxic lawn fertilizer practices.
 Organic lawn care avoids using chemical fertilizers for lawns or trees.
-It’s important to consider after fertilizer application, the water run off can enter the local drinking supply.
+It’s important to consider after fertilizer application; the water runoff can enter the local drinking supply.
 It is well documented the use of phosphorous and nitrogen as fertilizers can contaminate water sources in rivers and streams.

 Picking the right fertilizer depends on your lawn type.
 Fertilizing your grass will help maintain the health of your lawn, stimulating healthy root growth and helping maintain healthy turf.
-Nevertheless, the fertilizers are essential if they can be used for a regular lawn care routine and applied properly.
+Nevertheless, fertilizers are essential if they can be used for a regular lawn care routine and applied properly.

 Leaving a thin layer of grass clippings in the warm season can supply essential nutrients to your lawn.
 When fertilizing warm-season grasses, use as directed by the label.
 It is important for lawn care companies to provide quality services to their customers so they can understand the needs of their property and understand their needs.